 How to Deter Raccoons with Fencing

 Your best bet for getting rid of raccoons is through appropriate fencing.
 Since they are adept climbers (and diggers), ordinary fencing is not enough.
-To make it raccoon proof, you’ll need to add a strand or two of electric fencing at least 8 inches from the ground and 6-8 inches out from the fence.
-You could also bury the fencing at least 6 inches deep and a foot out to prevent digging.
+To make it raccoon proof, you’ll need to add a strand or two of electric fencing at least 8 inches (20.5 cm.) from the ground and 6 to 8 inches (15-20.5 cm.) out from the fence.
+You could also bury the fencing at least 6 inches (15 cm.) deep and a foot (30.5 cm.) out to prevent digging.

-If trapping, use a cage type, heavy gauge trap that’s at least 10 x 12 x 32 inches.
+If trapping, use a cage-type, heavy gauge trap that’s at least 10 by 12 by 32 inches (25.5 x 30.5 x 81.5 cm.).
 Traps can be baited with anything from fresh fruits to canned fish-flavored pet food.
 Captured raccoons should then be relocated to a suitable area.
 Be aware though that it may be illegal to release raccoons into parks and federal land.